 Until it is able to develop its own gas, Cyprus is planning to import LNG to replace heavy fuel oil and diesel in power generation.
 Not only is this expected to bring the cost of electricity down, but it will also lead to a substantial reduction in carbon dioxide emissions, helping Cyprus achieve its Paris Agreement pledges.

 Another important regional energy project is the EuroAsia Interconnector, which will link the power grids of Cyprus with Greece and Israel via an undersea cable.
-The 2,000-Megawatt (MW) Interconnector, is the only North-South electricity interconnection in the Central Eastern and South Eastern Europe Priority Corridor.
-The permitting procedure started in 2019 and is expected to be completed by December 2020 for the construction of the first power ‘corridor’ with a capacity of 1,000 MW costing €3.5 billion.
-The Crete-Attica link – being built by Greek grid operator Admie – is expected to commence in September 2022, and the Cyprus-Crete and Cyprus-Israel links in December 2023.
+The 2,000-Megawatt (MW) Interconnector is the only North-South electricity interconnection in the Central Eastern and South Eastern Europe Priority Corridor.
+The permitting procedure for the construction of the first power ‘corridor’ with a capacity of 1,000 MW costing €3.5 billion started in 2019.
+The Crete-Attica link – being built by Greek grid operator Admie – is expected to be completed by 2023, and the Cyprus-Crete and Cyprus-Israel links in December 2023.

 The Interconnector will end the energy isolation of Cyprus and contribute to achieving the EU Energy Union’s goals of connecting European energy networks, achieving the electricity interconnection target for 2030 of at least 15%.
 It will also contribute to the internal energy market integration, increase security of energy supply, and support sustainable development by integrating renewable energy sources across the EU.

 An important milestone was achieved in July 2020, when the government of Cyprus issued the Interconnector with the final building permit to construct a high voltage direct current (HVDC) converter station in Cyprus, with a capacity of 2,000 MW.
 The latest development is that following tenders issued in February, the Project Developer, EuroAsia Interconnector Ltd, announced in April 2021 that it has received binding offers for the award of contracts for the supply and installation of the HVDC cable systems.

 With increased regional cooperation and the unfolding discoveries in the Eastern Mediterranean, the growing potential of the developing oil and gas sector offers expanding opportunities for investors.
 In a turbulent region, Cyprus is well positioned to further strengthen its role as a stable and attractive location in which to base energy infrastructure projects and headquarters for international companies servicing the region.
 The country’s EU status, vast pool of English-speaking professionals and beneficial business operating environment provides the island with unique advantages to establish itself as a strategic player and facilitator in the EMEA energy market.

 For more information, contact Cyprus' investment promotion agency, Invest Cyprus.